 There are many synthetic CBD brands on the market, and the majority of these companies do not undergo third-party testing, meaning that their products could cause adverse effects.

 Thirdly, always read the label of a CBD product.
 After you’ve found a brand or company that has a certificate of analysis, the product’s label will include additional information on the label.
-The label will always show the amount of CBD and amount per serving size.
+The label will always show the amount of CBD total.
 Other details you can look for may include:

 - The amount of active CBD per serving